13 Colorants For Bath Bombs – Best Of 2023 With Reviews

 13. Best Blendable Formula:DecorRom Epoxy Resin Color Pigment

 The DecorRom Epoxy Resin Color Pigment is a jumbo box of 23 beautiful bath bomb colorants.
-The quantity of each color is 10 g, and they help create depth and a shimmering effect.
+The quantity of each color is 10 g, and they help create depth and shimmering effects with vibrant and pastel shades.
 The cosmetic-grade color dyes contain mica, which makes the pigment bleed-free and fade-free.
-The natural epoxy resin pigments are vegan, harmless, and gentle on the skin.
-The color powders melt fast and can be easily added to epoxy resin and bath bombs.
-A little bit goes a long way in terms of color pay off, and you will be surprised to see how beautiful those bath bombs finally look.
+The natural epoxy resin pigments are harmless, and gentle on the skin.
+The vegan colorants and powders melt fast and can be easily added to epoxy resin and bath bombs.
+A little bit goes a long way in terms of color pay off, and you will be surprised to see how beautiful the color dispersion will look.

 Pros